dhansel/IECDevice/README.md

   which handles DolphinDos support internally and you do not have to call enableDolphinDosSupport().
   For more information see the [DolphinDos support](#dolphindos-support) section below.
   You can also use this function to disable DolphinDos support after it has been enabled.

+- ```void enableSpeedDosSupport(bool enable)```
+  This function must be called **if** your device should support the SpeedDos parallel protocol.
+  In most cases devices with SpeedDos support should be derived from the IECFileDevice class which handles SpeedDos support internally and you do not have to call enableSpeedDosSupport().
+  For more information see the [SpeedDos support](#speeddos-support) section below.
+  You can also use this function to disable SpeedDos support after it has been enabled.

 The following functions can be overloaded in the derived device class to implement the device functions.
 None of these function are *required*.
 For example, if your device only receives data then only the